All are welcome to attend in-person or Zoom services !

 What’s for Youth?

-Every month, teens and young adults from Bloor Street meet on Zoom with our minister to talk and ask questions about different topics: faith, prayer, Jesus, etc. We usually watch a YouTube video to start off the conversation.
+Every month, teens and young adults from St. Matt’s Bloor Street meet with Rev. Brigid-Maya to talk and ask questions about different topics: faith, prayer, Jesus, etc. We sometimes watch a YouTube video to start off the conversation, and also do hands-on activities like making crepes.